ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

 :py:class:`~ska_tango_testing.integration.logger.TangoEventLogger`
 class.

-The most basic usage of the logger is the quick utility method :py:func:`~ska_tango_testing.integration.log_events`, which permits you to specify with a few lines which events you want to log in the console.
+The most basic usage of the logger is through the quick utility method :py:func:`~ska_tango_testing.integration.log_events`, which permits you to specify with a few lines which events you want to log in the console.